About our Anti-DDoS

 Below is an explanation of our i3D.net's GLAD's tooling and how each functionality can help to thwart DDoS attacks.

-What's included in the Basic package
+What's included in the Standard package

 Automatic detection and auto null route